-- Producing timely management accounts on a monthly basis incorporating: - a) commentary including key risks with a specific section reporting on the financial impacts of Covid-19 - b) cost centre income and expenditure account - c) consolidated balance sheet - d) capital expenditure progress report - e) 12-month rolling cashflow forecasts - f) reports on the progress towards key performance indicators (including information relating to Human Resources) - g) regular treasury management activity reports - h) regular ad-hoc reports on the performance of specific business areas - Ensuring that College financial regulations and procedures are in place, adhered to, and are periodically reviewed for appropriateness - Strengthening procedures for testing the desirability and affordability of any proposals which have financial implications - Adhering to the highest standards of regularity, including the implementation of a robust procurement policy - · Introducing post-implementation review procedures for assessing the success or otherwise of major investments - Creating business plans, cost centres and project management structures to reduce the risk of lost opportunities.
+- Producing timely management accounts on a monthly basis incorporating: - a) commentary including key risks - b) cost centre income and expenditure account - c) consolidated balance sheet - d) capital expenditure progress report - e) 12-month rolling cashflow forecasts - f) reports on the progress towards key performance indicators (including information relating to Human Resources) - g) regular treasury management activity reports - h) regular ad-hoc reports on the performance of specific business areas. - Ensuring that College financial regulations and procedures are in place, adhered to, and are periodically reviewed for appropriateness - Strengthening procedures for testing the desirability and affordability of any proposals which have financial implications - · Adhering to the highest standards of regularity, including the implementation of a robust procurement policy - Introducing post-implementation review procedures for assessing the success or otherwise of major investments - Creating business plans, cost centres and project management structures to reduce the risk of lost opportunities.